MassiveStroke3434/tip_donusumleri/Readme.md

 # Description
-- This project created directions on yazilimakademisi
+- This project created directions on yazilimakademisi.